stereobooster/beoe/packages/rehype-vizdom/README.md

 ## TODO

+- [ ] option to add css class from meta string
 - [ ] another script: to select several nodes and draw path between them
 - [ ] documentation about "animation" script
   - note about animation for reverse edges